Do you know anyone who says they want to be in a relationship, but actually pushes people away?

 These early experiences shape how we connect to others as adults.

-Avoidants keep others at arms length to avoid getting rejected or abandoned.
+Avoidants keep others "at arm's length" to avoid getting rejected or abandoned.

 So how can you tell if you or someone you know has an avoidant attachment style?

-SUPER Independent
+They're SUPER Independent

 Avoidants value their independence more than connecting with their partner.
-They push people away if it feels like someone is getting too close.
+They might push people away if it feels like someone is getting too close.

 Classic example: Samantha from Sex and the City.
 She literally fell over when Smith tried to hold her hand in public.

-Focuses On Small Issues
+They Focus On Small Issues

 When an avoidant feels like things are getting too serious, they'll focus on small imperfections and use them as an excuse to end the relationship.